aerex-bot/global_chat-guidelines/README.md

 ## FAQ:
 > **Q:** Is it possible to delete a message from the global chat once it's been sent?\
 > **A:** Yes.
 Once you send your message in the global chat, you are given 15 seconds to press the "delete" button - which will stop it from sending everywhere.
 After those 15 seconds, the "delete" button will disappear.
 You will not be able to delete your message after that.
 If you want it to be deleted, you'll need to [join the support server](https://discord.gg/BYuUvE4) and request for your specific message to be deleted manually.
+Please note, older messages may not be able to be deleted due to Discord's [API limitations](https://discord.com/developers/docs/resources/channel#bulk-delete-messages).

 > **Q:** What are chat moderators and how can I become one?\
 > **A:** Chat moderators are moderators from the Aerex server who are responsible for moderating the global chat.
 Chat moderators delete and suppress messages containing inappropriate content and are responsible for blacklisting servers and/or users that participate frequently in said violating behavior.
 You can apply for a staff position in Aerex (if they are open).
 More information is in the [support server](https://discord.gg/BYuUvE4).